-- 1. Refer to FEI Eventing Rules, Chapter 5, Article 519 Athletes Categories for definitions and requirements of proven competence. - 2.
-Minimum Eligibility Requirements: - > Refer to ESNZ Eventing Rules Article 633 MINIMUM ELIGIBILITY REQUIREMENTS FOR HORSE AND ATHLETE For National Event Requirements - > Refer to FEI Eventing Rules Article 517 Minimum Eligibility Requirement (MER) For FEI Event Requirements - 3.
-The requirements in Italics are those set by the FEI.
+1. Refer to FEI Eventing Rules, Chapter 5, Article 519 Athletes Categories for definitions and requirements of proven competence.

+- 2. Minimum Eligibility Requirements: - Refer to ESNZ Eventing Rules Article 633 MINIMUM ELIGIBILITY REQUIREMENTS FOR HORSE AND ATHLETE For National Event Requirements - > Refer to FEI Eventing Rules Article 517 Minimum Eligibility Requirement (MER) For FEI Event Requirements - 3.
+The requirements in Italics are those set by the FEI. - 4.
+Long MERs can be substituted for short format MERs but not visa versa.